jimdavis1/Viral_Annotation/README.md

       ...
 ```

 The Viral_PSSM.json file is in a regular state of development, so this may change slightly, but the above shows an example for, *Arenaviridae*, and a single protein, GPC.
-The two highest level keys are `segments`, which contains information on segments that are used for genome quality evaluation.  `features` currently contains information on CDS, mat_peptide, and RNA features. <br>
+The two highest level keys are `segments`, which contains information on segments that are used for genome quality evaluation ad `features`, which currently contains information on CDS, mat_peptide, and RNA features. <br>

 The following is a non-exhaustive description of fields that are used in the JSON<br><br>